josqu-john/BleyBley-Launcher/README.md

 Used Gems: https://github.com/fazibear/colorize

-The Finish of this little Project is to create a Small Alternative Ruby Launcher for Mount and Blade Warband because the Native Linux Launcher is extremly bugy on Linux.
+The finish of this little project is to create a small alternative Ruby Launcher for "Mount and Blade Warband" because the native Linux-Launcher is extremly bugy on Linux.